FTJiang/meeting_room_with_transcribe/README.md

 3. Since speaker will affect recognization of your audio, you should use headphones.
 4. Room creater should share unique roomId with other participants for them to join this room
 5. Room will not be created until creater press start meeting button which means other participants can not enter this room until creater start meeting.
+6. If you want to exit one room and enter another room, you must start from home page which means you can not just back to room entry page and join another room.
+7. Input text doesn't support language translation.

 Our features:
 1. Use google user authentication, get username automatically